ojhajayant/eva/week8/Readme.md

 Group Members: Satya Nayak, Ramjee Ganti, Gourav Pattanaik, Jayant Ojha

-    For the week7 assignment, I had submitted in a python-script-mode, rather than the required ipynb-notebook format [after the package installation (hosted @ github)], hence I had to make small modifications in the week7 submission itself, to make it installable (had to add setup.py, few empty __init__.py files & some changes in the way & order, in which local imports were made)
+    For the week7 assignment, I had submitted it in a python-script-mode, rather than the required ipynb-notebook format [after the package installation (hosted @ github)], hence I had to make small modifications in the week7 submission itself, to make it installable (had to add setup.py, few empty __init__.py files & some changes in the way & order, in which local imports were made)